 Broiling salmon is one of the quickest, most efficient and reliable ways to cook salmon.
 The outer layer gets crispy while the inside stays melt-in-your-mouth flakey and buttery.
 In addition, adding a glaze or rub on top and broiling the fish, rather than baking, gives you that gorgeous caramelized crust on top of your perfectly cooked salmon.

-If you’re nervous about cooking salmon, learn how to broil salmon.
+If you’re nervous about cooking salmon, learn how to broil salmon first!
 It’s the easiest and most foolproof way to get perfect salmon every time.
+We also recommend getting really familiar with what to look for when buying salmon and how to know it’s fresh.

 How Long to Broil Salmon

-Debating how long to broil your salmon depends entirely on the thickness of the fish and how far from the heating element your oven rack is placed.
-There are three critical factors in determining your perfect filet:
+The quick answer is 10–12 minutes.
+BUT understanding how long to broil salmon depends entirely on the thickness of the fillet and how far from the heating element your oven rack is placed.

-This is where the thickness of your fish fillet comes into play the most.
-Wild-caught salmon is typically thinner, therefore would need to be cooked for less time, around 6 minutes.
-Farm-raised salmon can be much thicker, 1 to 1 ¼ inches thick or more, and can take up to 12 minutes to cook thoroughly.
+Cook time is largely determined by the thickness of your salmon fillet.
+Wild-caught salmon is typically thinner, therefore it would need to be cooked for less time, around 6 minutes.
+Farm-raised salmon can be much thicker, 1 to 1 ¼ inches thick or more, and can take up to 12 minutes to cook through.

-It’s not all thermometers and timers.
-Sometimes you need some good old-fashioned eyes on the prize.
+In addition to using a thermometer, keep an eye on how the salmon looks.
 Check the thickest part of the salmon when checking for doneness.
 The flesh of the salmon should have turned from translucent to opaque.
 Additionally, the edges of the fillet should be crisp or starting to crisp when the salmon is almost done.

 When salmon is fully cooked, it will change from its raw state of translucent orange to a more opaque pink color.
-If you’ve ever seen the tv show Friends, you’ll know the great salmon-colored shirt debate.
-So if your salmon is cooked entirely through, it will be the color of Ross’s t-shirt.
-Does that help?
+It should also flake easily with a fork.

 Test Kitchen Tips